ni/systemlink-operations-handbook/handbook/data-stores/data-stores.md

 # MongoDB

-MongoDB is used by the majority of SystemLink services as the primary datastore.
-MongoDB Community Edition is included in the default installation of SystemLink will launch when the SystemLink server boots This is referred to as a *single node* deployments.
-MongoDB can also be hosted on a separate stand-alone server, a replica set of 3 or more servers, or accessed through MongoDB's Platform as a service offering: MongoDB Atlas.
-This is referred to as a *multi node* deployment.
+The majority of SystemLink services use [MongoDB](https://www.mongodb.com) as the primary datastore.
+Default installations of SystemLink include MongoDB community Edition and launch it when the SystemLink server boots.
+This is referred to as a [*single node*](#single-node-deployments) deployment.

+You can slo host MongoDB on a separate stand-alone server, a [replica set](https://docs.mongodb.com/manual/replication/) of 3 or more servers, or accessed through MongoDB's Platform as a service offering: [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+This is referred to as a [*multi node*](#multi-node-deployments) deployment.

 ## Assumptions and Prerequisites